JakeJazokas/HumanCounter/README.md

 **Goals and Deliverables:**

-**• WHAT WE PLAN TO ACHIEVE:**
+**• What We Plan To Achieve:**

 - We plan to achieve a working application which can identify and count people in a static image, displaying the result to the user.
 Every person identified within the image will be outlined with a box and labelled as a person.

-**• WHAT WE HOPE TO ACHIEVE:**
+**• What We Hope To Achieve**

-- Once we have an application which can identify and count people in a static image, we would hope to extend the project to detect and identify people moving about a scene in a video.
+- Once we have an application which can identify and count people in a static image, we would hope to extend the project to detect and identify people moving about a scene in a video in live time.
+(I.e. the feed from a cell phone camera)

 **• What success looks like and how it can be evaluated.**